 Australian Construction Achievement Award

-Congratulations to the 2016 Australian Construction Achievement Award winner, Laing O’Rourke Australia Construction Pty Ltd, for their delivery of the Moorebank Units Relocation Project.
+Congratulations to the 2017 Australian Construction Achievement Award winner, McConnell Dowell Corporation Ltd, for their delivery of the Melbourne Port Capacity Project – Maritime Works.

 The Australian Construction Achievement Award was first presented in 1997, as an annual award to recognise and reward innovation and the highest standard of work in the Australian construction industry.
 The award celebrates the skills, productivity and prosperity that the industry brings to Australia.

 Entry is open to all Australian construction companies (individually or as part of a joint venture or contractual alliance), with direct responsibility for the construction of the nominated project.
 Finalists are chosen from initial entries, followed by a detailed judging process by an independent judging panel involving site inspections to select the winner.

 - Port Botany Expansion Project – Baulderstone Pty Ltd

 - The Glebe Island Bridge (now the ANZAC Bridge) – Baulderstone Hornibrook Engineering Pty Ltd